jwillesen/everyday-depression/getting_help.md

 It wasn't until December, 2014 that I finally decided to get help.
 In February, my eldest son turned 8.
 In July, I started a new role at work as a manager and team lead.
 And in August, our third child, our baby daughter, was born.
 It was a time of change and stress, and I felt myself slipping into the same depressive pattern I had when my two boys were born.

-Earlier that year, my son told me something that I'm never going to forget.
+Earlier that year, my son told me something.
 He said, "You're a good dad.
 Even though you don't smile very much."
+I'm never going to forget that.

 Even then, I didn't realize I had to do something.
 Awhile after I became a manager, my boss asked, "Are you enjoying your job?"
 And I had to explain to him about my depression.
 As a manager, you really have to be able to control your emotions.
 I realizd if I was going to succeed I needed to do something.
 And I really wanted to succeed; it's a more satisfying position for me than being a full time developer.